The Marketing Budget Question Every Business Owner Asks

 Your website is the foundation of your entire online presence.
 Every other marketing channel - SEO, ads, social media, reviews - drives traffic back to your website.
 If your website is slow, ugly, or does not convert visitors into leads, money spent driving traffic to it is wasted.

-A high-quality website is a one-time investment that pays dividends for years.
-It is the single highest-ROI marketing investment a local business can make.
+A high-quality website pays dividends for years.
+It is the single highest-ROI marketing investment a local business can make, and with a platform you can now get a professional, conversion-optimized site without the big agency bill.

 Priority 2: Search Engine Optimization (Long-Term Growth)